Brandford Daniel Adu: 2000 Elections

 Adu was elected as the member of parliament for the Okere constituency in the 2000 Ghanaian general elections.
 He was elected on the ticket of the New Patriotic Party.
 His constituency was a part of the 18 parliamentary seats out of 26 seats won by the New Patriotic Party in that election for the Eastern Region.
 The New Patriotic Party won a majority total of 100 parliamentary seats out of 200 seats in the 3rd parliament of the 4th republic of Ghana.
 He was elected with 7,322 votes equivalent to 47.30%.
 He was elected over Fuzzy Dapaah Torbay of the National Democratic Congress, Seth Otibu Mpare of the Convention People's Party, David Opare of the National Reform Party and Simson Samuel Duodu of the People's National Convention.
 These obtained 7,313, 508, 264 and 77 votes respectively out of the total valid votes cast.
 These were equivalent to 47.20%, 3.30%,1.70% and 0.50% respectively of total valid votes cast.

 2004 elections

 Adu was elected into Parliament on the ticket of the New Patriotic Party during the December 2004 Ghanaian General elections for the Okere Constituency in the Eastern Region of Ghana.
 He obtained 10,902 votes out of the 18,412 valid votes cast representing 59.20%.
 He was elected over Gloria Adu Nartey of the National Democratic Congress and Akoto Kwasi of the Convention People's Party.

-These obtained 6,867votes and 643votes respectively of the total valid votes cast.
+These obtained 6,867 votes and 643 votes respectively of the total valid votes cast.
 These were equivalent to 37.3% and 3.5% respectively of the total valid votes cast.
 His constituency was a part of the 22 constituencies won by the New Patriotic Party in the Eastern region in that elections.

 In all, the New Patriotic Party won a total 128 parliamentary seats in the 4th parliament of the 4th republic of Ghana.